khoinguyen1312/airflow-unit-test-generator/README.md

 ## About

-This is an end to end solution for generating test of Airflow's Operator using Docker, docker-compose solution
+This is an Docker solution for generating test of Airflow's Operator.
+Which would help you generate simple Airflow Unittest without having acttually install Airflow.

 ## How to run it